ChristopherPHolder/app-speed/apps/audit-runner/README.md

 The abstractions are then implemented in the lower level modules and are called and executed in the higher level modules.

+The abstraction build apone each other and are assembel in the middleware to them be executed in the cli.